A proposed bill would ban fluoride in drinking water, data shows areas with more fluoride in water have better dental health

 Senate Bill 165, authored by Sen. Nathan Dahm, R-Broken Arrow, says banning fluoride is “immediately necessary for the preservation of the public peace, health or safety.”

 But too much fluoride can cause cosmetic issues with teeth, like little white spots.
 In extreme cases, it can weaken bones.
-But those problems start to occur when teeth regularly get thousands of times as much fluoride as is found in Oklahoma public water supplies.
+But those problems start to occur at higher concentrations than those found in Oklahoma public water supplies.

 “If individuals want to use fluoride there are ways they can access it,” Sen. Dahm wrote in a Facebook post.
 “But the entire population shouldn’t be forced into it.”